 Through their combined efforts, they have compiled an extensive list of structural achievements found throughout North Carolina and other southeastern states.
 As Consulting Engineers, they have consulted with and advised many outstanding architectural firms, contractors, and owners.

 The LHC Team

-LHC currently maintains a staff of five engineers, four technical personnel and one office manager.
+LHC currently maintains a staff of eleven engineers, three BIM designers and one office manager.
 We are equipped with the latest software for design and documentation, including AutoCad, Revit, Fastrak and various RAM products.
 The LHC team has provided structural engineering services for architects and other clients with cost of construction ranging from $10,000 to $90,000,000.

 The LHC staff have more than one thousand five hundred major projects to their credit ranging from simple to complex.
 Projects include warehouse projects, monumental buildings, complicated churches, hospitals and additions to existing structures.
 They’ve helped change city skylines for more than forty years.
 The focus and commitment they bring to the table is refreshing.

 A Wide Range and Depth of Projects

 The building structures designed by the firm encompasses a full range of diverse types.